MrRobinOfficial/Guide-UnrealEngine/README.md

 [^1]: Keyword, also known as a [Reserved word](https://en.wikipedia.org/wiki/Reserved_word).
 [^2]: The [Unreal Header Tool](https://docs.unrealengine.com/5.2/en-US/unreal-header-tool-for-unreal-engine/) (UHT) is a powerful tool for managing dependencies between C++ files in an Unreal Engine project.
 The header tool is designed to work with the [Unreal Build Tool](https://docs.unrealengine.com/5.2/en-US/unreal-build-tool-in-unreal-engine/) (UBT), which is responsible for compiling the engine and all its modules.
+[^3]: `ASCII` or American Standard Code for Information Interchange.
+A character encoding standard for representing English (Latin) characters and symbols.